What is a Rain Garden?

 A rain garden is a shallow, constructed depression that is planted with deep-rooted native plants & grasses.
 It is located to receive runoff from hard surfaces such as a roof via a downspout, a sidewalk and driveway.
 Rain gardens slow down the rush of water from these hard surfaces, holds the water for a short period of time and allows it to naturally infiltrate into the ground.

-The Cumberland River Compact is thrilled to lead Nashville in an effort to build 300 rain gardens over the next 5 years.
-We will bring together our network of trusted engineers, landscape architects and nurseries to assist us in this effort.
-We are planning workshops, demonstration sites and more education through written publications.
-Check the events section of our website often for a listing of ways to become involved.
+The Cumberland River Compact is thrilled to lead Nashville in an effort to build rain gardens for healthier water.
+Since 2009, we’ve worked with our network of trusted engineers, landscape architects and nurseries to assist us in this effort.
+We host workshops, install demonstraDon sites and distribute education through multiple publications.
+Check the events secction of our website often for a listing of ways to become involved.

 Why should I plant a Rain Garden?

 A rain garden can be thought of as a personal water quality system because it filters the runoff from your roof and lawn and recharges the groundwater.
 A properly constructed rain garden can capture and filter more than 40,000 gallons of stormwater each year!
 Additional rain garden benefits include:

 - Lower maintenance garden/yard

 - An increase in beneficial insects that will help eliminate those pesky ones